-Table B-4 lists the I/O fencing configuration files.
+Table C-4 lists the I/O fencing configuration files.

-I/O fencing configuration files Table B-4
+I/O fencing configuration files Table C-4

-File Description /etc/sysconfig/vxfen This file stores the start and stop environment variables for I/O fencing: ■ VXFEN_START-Defines the startup behavior for the I/O fencing module after a system reboot.
+File Description /etc/sysconfig/vxfen This file stores the start and stop environment variables for I/O fencing: VXFEN_START-Defines the startup behavior for the I/O fencing module after a system reboot.
 Valid values include: 1-Indicates that I/O fencing is enabled to start up.
 0-Indicates that I/O fencing is disabled to start up.
 VXFEN_STOP-Defines the shutdown behavior for the I/O fencing module during a system shutdown.
 Valid values include: 1-Indicates that I/O fencing is enabled to shut down.
 0-Indicates that I/O fencing is disabled to shut down.
 The installer sets the value of these variables to 1 at the end of SFHA configuration. /etc/vxfendg This file includes the coordinator disk group information.
 This file is not applicable for server-based fencing and majority-based fencing.

-I/O fencing configuration files (continued) Table B-4
+Table C-4 I/O fencing configuration files (continued)

-File Description /etc/vxfenmode This file contains the following parameters: vxfen_mode scsi3-For disk-based fencing. customized-For server-based fencing. disabled-To run the I/O fencing driver but not do any fencing operations. majority- For fencing without the use of coordination points. vxfen_mechanism This parameter is applicable only for server-based fencing.
+Table C-4 I/O leftcing configuration files (continued) File Description /etc/vxfenmode This file contains the following parameters: vxfen_mode scsi3-For disk-based fencing. customized-For server-based fencing. disabled-To run the I/O fencing driver but not do any fencing operations. majority- For fencing without the use of coordination points. vxfen_mechanism This parameter is applicable only for server-based fencing.
 Set the value as cps. scsi3_disk_policy dmp-Configure the vxfen module to use DMP devices The disk policy is dmp by default.
 If you use iSCSI devices, you must set the disk policy as dmp.
 Note: You must use the same SCSI-3 disk policy on all the nodes.
 List of coordination points This list is required only for server-based fencing configuration.
 Coordination points in server-based fencing can include coordinator disks, CP servers, or both.
 If you use coordinator disks, you must create a coordinator disk group containing the individual coordinator disks.
 Refer to the sample file /etc/vxfen.d/vxfenmode_cps for more information on how to specify the coordination points and multiple IP addresses for each CP server. single_cp This parameter is applicable for server-based fencing which uses a single highly available CP server as its coordination point.
 Also applicable for when you use a coordinator disk group with single disk. autoseed_gab_timeout This parameter enables GAB automatic seeding of the cluster even when some cluster nodes are unavailable.
 This feature is applicable for I/O fencing in SCSI3 and customized mode.
 0-Turns the GAB auto-seed feature on.
 Any value greater than 0 indicates the number of seconds that GAB must delay before it automatically seeds the cluster. -1-Turns the GAB auto-seed feature off.
-This setting is the default.
+This setting is the default. detect_false_pesb 0-Disables stale key detection.
+1-Enables stale key detection to determine whether a preexisting split brain is a true condition or a false alarm.
+Default: 0 Note: This parameter is considered only when vxfen_mode=customized.